DeQuayG/Pipe/README.md

  - An Elastic Load Balancer
  - An ECS Cluster, Service, and Tasks
  - IAM Roles and Policies, including CloudWatch log permissions
+ - 2 S3 Buckets, one to store WebScraped data, another to store Terraform state

  The Repo also contains a Dockerfile to create a Docker Image.
 This is how I containerized a WebScraper application to upload to ECR and pulled to ECS.
  That same docker file is also used with a CI/CD pipeline implemented using GitHub actions.
 Both the Python code and GitHub Actions configuration yaml file